 A modern bronze statue of a giant and some men stand in front of a grand, medieval castle

-1. Visit stunning historic cities
+1. You’ll find beautiful, historic cities

 Belgium’s cities are like stepping into a storybook.
 Each one has its own unique character, but all are packed with history, beautiful architecture, and vibrant culture.